 Chronic Condition Management: They play a vital role in helping patients manage chronic illnesses and reduce complications.

-Transition Management: They assist in the transition of care from hospital settings to outpatient care and help prepare for post-surgery care.
+Transition Management: They assist with transitions from hospital to outpatient care and help prepare for post-surgery care.

 Environment